Student Visa to PR Australia: The Indonesian Graduate's Roadmap

 One advantage of completing Australian study is reduced document complexity for skills assessment.
 But for the actual visa application, several Indonesian documents remain mandatory regardless of where you studied:

-- SKCK (police clearance from Mabes Polri) — valid 6 months, obtained via the Presisi Super App
+- SKCK (police clearance from Mabes Polri or Polda, as appropriate for overseas use) — valid 6 months, obtained via the Presisi Super App

 - Apostille on key documents via the Kemenkumham portal if original Indonesian certificates are included